 As this fast-growing disease continues to wreak havoc on the industry at large, and potentially consumers, funding is becoming more and more essential, as it supports research, management, and monitoring strategies, among other things.

 That’s why the recent announcement of funds specifically intended to combat the disease comes as a major relief to the industry.
 Over $1.5 million in funding is now set aside to better Florida, Texas, and California’s ability to manage populations of Asian citrus psyllid (ACP) — the pest that is responsible for infecting citrus trees — on a greater scale.
 Urban locations where citrus trees grow in yards and organic orchards will also be covered by this special funding.

 To further aid the citrus greening battle, three new members were recently appointed to serve on the citrus disease subcommittee, which advises the Secretary of Agriculture on citrus research, extension, and development priorities; consults and collaborates with the USDA; and offers recommendations for citrus disease research and extension strategies.

 All good, promising news for the industry!

 Need additional funding to support your citrus operation?
-Bankers South is proud to be the only ag lending company in the Southeast authorized to offer AgAmerica Conventional Real Estate Loans.
+AgAmerica is proud to be the only ag lending company in the Southeast authorized to offer AgAmerica Conventional Real Estate Loans.
 Interest rates for these loans often beat all other agriculture loan programs and cover all facets of farming, including citrus operations.
 When it’s time to plant your next row crop or expand your citrus groves, these ag loans are an excellent choice.